xinchaosong/xinchaosong.github.io/index.md

 # About Me

 I am currently a Ph.D.
 Student in Computer Science at Clarkson University, Potsdam, New York.
-My advisers are [Prof. Natasha Banerjee](https://www.clarkson.edu/people/natasha-banerjee) and [Prof. Sean Banerjee](https://www.clarkson.edu/people/sean-banerjee).
+My advisers are [Prof. Sean Banerjee](https://www.clarkson.edu/people/sean-banerjee) and [Prof. Natasha Banerjee](https://www.clarkson.edu/people/natasha-banerjee).
 Before joining Clarkson, I received my master's degree in computer science at Northeastern University, Boston, Massachusetts, where I was advised by [Prof. Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/).
 I also worked in the mechanical engineering field for many years with a master of science in mechanical engineering.

 My research interest is robotics and deep learning with a focus on multimodal perception, planning, control, and manipulation, especially from an interdisciplinary perspective of software and hardware.